A Central Limit Theorem for the Length of the Longest Common Subsequences in Random Words: Concluding Remarks

 where $F_2$ is the Tracy-Widom distribution whose cdf is given by where $u$ is the solution to the Painlev\'e II equation:

 To finish, let us list a few venues for future research that we find of potential interest.

 \begin{remark} (i) First, the methods of the present paper can also be used to study sequence comparison with a general scoring functions $S$.
-Namely, $S : \mathcal{A}_m \times \mathcal{A}_m \rightarrow \mathbb{R}^+$ assigns a score to each pair of letters (the LCS corresponds to the special case where $S(a,b) =1$ for $a=b$ and $S(a,b) =0$ for $a \neq b$).
-This requires more work, but is possible, and will be presented in a separate publication (see \cite{HI2}).

-(ii) Another important step would be to extend the central limit theorem result to three or more sequences.
-Such an attempt would require, at first, to use the variance estimates as stated in the concluding remarks of \cite{HMa} and then generalize to higher dimensions the closeness to the diagonal results of \cite{HMdiag}.
+Namely, $S : \mathcal{A}_m \times \mathcal{A}_m \rightarrow \mathbb{R}^+$ assigns a score to each pair of letters (the LCS corresponds to the special case where $S(a,b) =1$ for $a=b$ and $S(a,b) =0$ for $a \ne b$).
+This requires more work, but is possible, and is presented in a separate publication (see \cite{GHI}), where multiple words are also tackled.
+Such a result requires, at first, to use variance estimates, generalizing \cite{HM}, as stated in the concluding remarks of \cite{HMa} and then to extend to higher dimensions the closeness to the diagonal results obtained in \cite{HMdiag}.

-(iii) As challenging is the the loss of independence, both between and inside the sequences, and the loss of identical distributions, both within and between the sequences.
-Results for this type of frameworks will be presented elsewhere.
+(ii) Challenging, is the the loss of independence both between and inside the sequences and the loss of identical distributions both within and between the sequences.
+Results for this type of frameworks will also be presented elsewhere.
+Already for hidden Markov models (HMM), convergence results, with rates, are obtained for $\mathbb{E}LC_n/n$ in \cite{HK1}, while \cite{HK2} shows how to transfer iid normal approximation results such as Theorem~\ref{chat1} to the HMM case.

-(iv) It would also be of interest to study the random permutation versions of (i)--(iii) above.
+(iii) It would, similarly, also be of interest to study the random permutations versions of (i) and (ii) above.
+As in the previous section, and as far as the multiple sequences framework is concerned, the study of the length of the longest common subsequences reduces to the study of the length of the longest common and increasing subsequences with one less sequence, e.g., see \cite{HX}.

 \end{remark}